Philosophy

 Frequently Asked Questions about Co-oping

 Co-oping at Family Cooperative Preschool strengthens the partnership between parents and teachers and builds relationships among families.
-Research has shown that parent involvement is positively related to a child’s success in school.
 Our program combines the two most important ingredients for a successful first school experience: the expertise of our professional teachers and the best expert on your child ...
 YOU!

 One parent co-ops with their child.
 Some families alternate which parent co-ops throughout the year so that both parents have the opportunity to be at school with their child.
 We ask that no younger siblings, except for infants, be brought to school on co-op days.

-We ask each family to co-op approximately one time per month.
+On average, each family is asked to co-op approximately one time per month for about two to three hours.
 Parents are always welcome to co-op more often if they would like to do so.

 Every day there are three teachers working at school.
-Parents are never alone or unassisted by the teachers or expected to ‘teach’.
-Our experienced, professional, and loving teachers develop curriculum, set up the day’s activities, guide the children, and handle the different dynamics among the children.
-The teachers also guide the co-opers if help is needed with a certain activity or area.
+Parents are never alone or unassisted by the teachers or expected to "teach.'’
+Our experienced, professional, and loving teachers develop curriculum, set up the day’s activities, and handle the different dynamics among the children.
+The teachers guide the co-opers if help is needed with a certain activity or area.

-The overarching goal of Family Cooperative Preschool is to provide a creative, flexible program designed to meet children’s individual developmental needs.
-This flexibility and creativity also extends to each child’s family.
+A cornerstone of Family Cooperative Preschool is to be flexible and creative in how we meet children’s individual developmental needs.
+This flexibility and creativity also extend to each child’s family.
 Parents are asked to speak to one of the teachers if at any time co-oping responsibilities present a challenge so that they can work together to find a solution.
 For example, families who are expecting a baby during the school year have been able to cluster their co-oping days before the baby is born.

 “I am a better parent to my children because of what I have learned from the teachers and for that, I am extremely grateful.”